 Partch Hoax Doctrine #2.

-Some have tried to exonerate Partch from the charge of plagiarism by claiming that he got the idea for the tonality diamond from Augusto Novaro and Henry Cowell.
-However, these advocates of codiscovery have provided no evidence that the original texts of these two theorists ever even remotely suggested (1) a two-dimensional tuning system that requires (2) multiple unisons.
+Some have tried to exonerate Partch of the charge of plagiarism by claiming that he got the idea for the tonality diamond from Augusto Novaro and Henry Cowell.
+However, these advocates of codiscovery have provided zero evidence that the original texts of these two theorists ever even remotely suggested (1) a two-dimensional tuning system that requires (2) multiple unisons.

-Furthermore, as if to denigrate Meyer’s idea, on the cover of Xenharmonikôn 3, Spring 1975, Erv Wilson (b.
-1928) published a stellated interpretation of the 11-Limit Tonality Diamond in which he eliminated the neutral axis presumably because it constitutes a mathematical redundancy.
+Furthermore, as if to denigrate Meyer’s idea, on the cover of Xenharmonikôn 3, Spring 1975, Erv Wilson (1928–2016) published a stellated interpretation of the 11-Limit Tonality Diamond in which he eliminated the neutral axis presumably because it constitutes a mathematical redundancy.
 Unfortunately, in the context of understanding the development of a musically inspired design, belaboring the obvious with nonmusical reductionism contributes nothing but a disservice to the discussion.
 Wilson gutted the neutral axis to illustrate Meyer’s nonlinear two-dimensional lattice as a purely mathematical construct.
 Although the mapping of Meyer’s lattice ratios over a stellated surface gives the appearance of a two-dimensional design, Wilson’s graphic represents nothing more than a linear one-dimensional set of symmetrically paired scale ratios arranged in various geometric patterns.
 The reason for this anachronistic mangling of Meyer’s original design is the position of the first unison, ratio 1/1.
 Wilson placed it at the center of his diagram, which means he depicted it as the generator of all the other ratios.
 This, of course, is nonsense because we cannot consistently interpret the other unisons — 3/3, 5/5, 7/7, etc. — as generators.
 On the contrary.
 Every unison ratio and every nonunison ratio occupies a unique location and, thereby, serves two uniquely different musical functions in Meyer’s two-dimensional diamond.
 Finally, it is impossible to systematically calculate all the ratios of Wilson’s graphic without ascending and descending in diagonal directions (1) from the neutral axis, (2) through the neutral axis, and (3) to the neutral axis.
 So, without Meyer’s neutral axis, Wilson’s one-dimensional diamond does not exist.